innovationOUtside/ou-tm351-jl-extensions/docs/programming-and-coding-support.md

   - `isort = "^5.13.2" # package import sorting`

 ## Autocomplete

+By default, JupyterLab code cell editor includes a limited amount of tab completion support.
+More comprehensive support for a wide range of languages (including Python, R, and JavaScript) can be provided through the use of a langauge server.

 - `jupyterlab-lsp = "^5.1.0"` [[repo](https://github.com/jupyter-lsp/jupyterlab-lsp)]: language server protocol extension, can be used to add in code completion hints provided by a language server; *note that as it stands, this extension is essentially redundant as no language server is installed by default in the environment;*